 - Reissue timelines do not run past your VFS appointment or decision window.

-Verifiable Reservations With A Live PNR: Useful During Processing
+Verifiable Reservations With a Booking Reference: Useful During Processing

 A GDS or airline-recorded reservation that includes a PNR can satisfy officers if it is checkable and consistent with your other documents.
 It is especially handy while you wait for a decision.